vlasashk/3DViewer_V1.0/README.md

 ## Introduction

 Implementation of a program to view 3D wireframe models (3D Viewer) in the C programming language.
-The models themselves are loaded from .obj files and be viewable on the screen with the ability to rotate, scale and translate.
+The models themselves are loaded from .obj files and can be viewable on the screen with the ability to rotate, scale and translate.

 ![3D_Viewer main window](misc/3D_Viewer.png)